santhoshkammari/pdf-question-answering/README.md

-# PDF Question Answering with LangChain and ChatOllama
+#  PDF Question Answering with LangChain and ChatOllama 🔥🔥

+## **RESPONSE TIME : 12sec 🕛**

+add fire sysnmbiad or make it like hurra y in guthb
 ## Features

 - Load and preprocess PDF documents